krznbtni/space-league/README.md

 An Ethereum based RPG.

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 #### Prerequisites
 What things you need to install the software and how to install them

-Installing the Embark framework on your machine:
+Installing the Truffle framework on your machine:
-> $ npm install embark -g
+> $ npm install truffle -g

-Installing Ethereum blockchain simulator:
+Installing Ganache CLI (Ethereum blockchain simulator):
-> $ npm install ethereumjs-testrpc -g
+> $ npm install ganache-cli -g

 #### Installing
 A step by step series of examples that tell you how to get a development env running